Sub-Saharan Africa

 - Sub-Saharan Africa (SSA) is a subregion of the African continent located south of the Sahara.
 As of 2024, the region contained 48 nation-states, most of which were characterized “ by their low per capita income, high poverty rates, and susceptibility to external shocks” (United Nations, 2019).

 - As of December 2024, 32 countries are identified as Land Locked Developing Countries (LLDCs), with 16 located in Sub-Saharan Africa.
 According to the UN, the lack of sea access, isolation from global markets, and high transit costs severely hinder the socio-economic development of these nations.
-LLDCs typically incur transport costs over twice those of transit countries and face longer delivery times for imports and exports.
+LLDCs typically incur transport costs over twice those of transit countries and face longer delivery times for imports and exports, according to the UN.
 Their neighboring transit countries, often also developing, share similar economic difficulties, which results in minimal trade between them.
-Additionally, these neighbors often struggle with inadequate transport infrastructure, compounding the trade obstacles faced by LLDCs.
-Overall, the development level in LLDCs is about 20 percent lower than it would be if they were not landlocked.
-Economically, LLDCs rely heavily on a narrow range of commodities and minerals, experience high unemployment and low productivity, and exhibit a high concentration of trade in a limited number of products.

 - The World Bank’s 2024 classification by income reveals that among the 48 countries in Sub-Saharan Africa, a significant 22 are categorized as low-income countries, or LICs, characterized by a Gross National Income per capita of less than or equal to US$ 1,145.
 This classification underscores the economic challenges faced by many nations in the region, highlighting the pressing need for targeted support and sustainable development initiatives to improve living standards and foster growth in these vulnerable economies.